Nursing Programs Accreditation

 CCNE is an autonomous accrediting agency, contributing to the improvement of the public's health.
 The Commission serves the public interest by assessing and identifying programs that engage in effective educational practices.
 As a voluntary, self-regulatory process, CCNE accreditation supports and encourages continuing self-assessment by nursing programs and supports continuing growth and improvement of collegiate professional education and nurse residency programs.

-The 2020 reaccreditation of the CNPD Department of Nursing’s baccalaureate, master’s and doctor of nursing practice degree programs is officially underway, a process that includes a structured self-study evaluation and an on-site visit.
-The CNPD Department of Nursing will host a team from CCNE for the on-site evaluation of our programs April 1-3, 2020.
+The 2020 reaccreditation of the CNPD Department of Nursing’s baccalaureate, master’s and doctor of nursing practice degree programs is officially underway, a process that includes a structured self-study evaluation and a site visit.
+The CNPD Department of Nursing will host a team from CCNE for the evaluation of our programs November 4-6, 2020.

 Opportunity to Submit Public Comment

 In accordance with CCNE’s procedures, the Commission provides the opportunity for program constituents and other interested parties to submit, in writing, third-party comments concerning a program’s qualifications for accreditation.

 Written third-party comments regarding programs must be received by CCNE by no later than October 14, 2020 (21 days prior to the first day of the scheduled site evaluation).
 Only signed comments are accepted by CCNE.
 CCNE shares third-party comments with members of the evaluation team prior to the visit, but at no time during the review process are these comments shared with the program.
 During its review of the program, the evaluation team considers third-party comments that relate to the accreditation standards.
 All third-party comments submitted to CCNE must be written in English, consistent with CCNE's policy on Conduct of Business in English.